 Pockets

-It's important to select a jacket with the right number of pockets.
-Most resort ski jackets include a couple of hand pockets and at least one zippered Napoleon pocket at the chest, perhaps a pass pocket on the sleeve, and an internal pocket as well.
-That Napoleon pocket is great for stashing smaller items like a phone, camera, or wallet.
-To protect your electronics, it’s good to have a chest pocket along the interior of the jacket so your body heat can help keep everything functioning properly (the “Life Pocket” on the Helly Hansen Alpha 4.0 is specially insulated to limit battery drain on your electronics).
+Choosing a jacket with the right number of pockets is crucial for storage and accessibility.
+Most resort jackets come with hand pockets, a zippered Napoleon pocket on the chest, a pass pocket on the sleeve, and an internal pocket or two.
+The Napoleon pocket is especially useful for smaller items like phones, cameras, or wallets.
+To protect electronics, look for an interior chest pocket where your body heat can help minimize battery drainage—we especially like the "Life Pocket" on the Helly Hansen Alpha 4.0 and women's Aphelia, which is insulated with 133g PrimaLoft.

 Ski jacket (interior storage on Arc'teryx Sabre)